chongshengzhang/shopsign/README.md

 We will share the sample images of our ShopSign dataset on this GitHub respository.

-!!!Update on 2019-05-08!!!
+!!!Update on 2019-05-10!!!

-Please kindly notice that, due to several incosistent cases between the images and the annotation files, we need to re-upload the 1258 sample images to Google Drive.
-We will do this soon.
+Please kindly notice that, we have re-uploaded the 1265 sample images to Google Drive.
 Thanks to the users from MeiTuan.

 ## (1) 1258 Sample Images of ShopSign.